| Maxim Claes

 - If you have any extra wrap left, you can continue to do some more ‘Xs’ around the back of your hand.

-- Finish at the wrist and make sure the wrap is secure.
+- Finish at the wrist and make sure the hand wrap is secure, especially when you make a fist.

 A visual example of how to wrap your hands: